-The production will star rising American superstar Jill Gardner in the title role, celebrated Puccini specialist Dinyar Vania as Cavaradossi, and Metropolitan Opera Star and Baltimore favorite Eric Owens in his role debut as Scarpia.
+The production will star rising American superstar Jill Gardner in the title role, celebrated Puccini specialist Dinyar Vania as Cavaradossi, and Baltimore favorite Raymond Aceto in his role debut as Scarpia.
 The Baltimore Symphony Orchestra will be conducted by Steven White in a magnificent production directed by James Harp.
+(Cast subject to change.)

 The Dialogues of the Carmelites